bakoyannis/bakoyannis.github.io/content/about.md

 title = "About"
 +++

-## Hello there 🙋‍♂️
+# Hello there 🙋‍♂️
-My name is Thomas, I'm currently studying Informatics and Telecommunications at the University of Ioannina, Greece
+My name is Thomas, I am currently pursuing a degree in Informatics and Telecommunications at the University of Ioannina, Greece

-## My Interests
+## 🎯 My Interests
 - Software Development
 - Computer Architecture

-## Programming languages
+## 💻 Programming languages
 - Cpp
 - Rust

-## Languages
+## 🌐 Languages
-- Greek
+- Greek (Native)
-- English
+- English (Fluent)
-- French (Needs revision)
+- French (Intermediate, needs revision)
-- German (soon™)
+- German (Beginner, learning in progress)